bwconrad/website/content/posts/training-log-4.md

 +++
 title = "Training Log Entry 4"
-date = "2023-06-20T00:00:00-00:00"
+date = "2023-06-26T00:00:00-00:00"

-#
-# description is optional
-#
 # description = "An optional description for SEO.
 If not provided, an automatically created summary will be used."

-#
-# tags are optional
-#
 tags = ["training",]
 +++

-# Training Log Entry 4: June 19-25, 2023
+# Training Log Entry 4: June 19 - 25, 2023

-After last week's failed attempt at returning to my regular training schedule, this week's plan to once again aim for 2 workouts on Wednesday and Friday and have the mileage in the low 60s.
+After last week's failed attempt at returning to my regular training schedule, this week's plan to once again aim for 2 workouts on Wednesday and Friday and get the mileage in the low 60s.

 ## Monday June 19